pfsense/docs/source/highavailability/troubleshooting-high-availability-clusters.rst

 From `this
 thread <http://forum.pfsense.org/index.php/topic,48327.0.html>`__:

--  Setting “Promiscuous mode: Allow All” on the relevant interfaces of the VM allows CARP to function on any interface type (Bridged, Host-Only, Internal)
+-  Setting "Promiscuous mode: Allow All" on the relevant interfaces of the VM allows CARP to function on any interface type (Bridged, Host-Only, Internal)